omittedcar/gx-thingamabob/README.md

 # gx-thingamabob

-learning to develop for a dead console
+I'm learning to develop for a dead console